sjr9d2cxnp-beep/connected-ops-lab/README.txt

 Activate again.

-Install dependencies:
+Install dependencies in that directory:

 pip install -r requirements.txt

-You need 3 terminal windows to run this:
+You will need 3 terminal windows to run this:

+For each new window you will need to run these commands FIRST: cd obd-telemetry-emulator venv\Scripts\Activate.ps1

 Terminal 1: Start api -> uvicorn api:app -reload
 Terminal 2: Run emulator -> python emulator.py
 Terminal 3: Run the dashboard -> streamlit run dashboard.py

-Verify its working by opening http://127.0.0.1:8000/telemetry You should see a growing list of JSON telemetry points.
+Verify its working by opening http://127.0.0.1:8000/telemetry

+You should see a growing list of JSON telemetry points.

+Once you run the streamlit command, it should take you to a browser window with the dashboard.

 Dashboard should show latest row + RPM line graph

 Data is random demo data, so the RPM and corresponding graphs will look chaotic.

-Next version will use realistic driving modes.
+Refresh the page to get new
+data points.

+Once you are done, close out the terminal windows.
+Next open a new one and run this command:
+Remove-Item -Recurse -Force "C:\Users\drake\obd-telemetry-emulator"

+This will delete the cloned project from your computer.

+If there are any errors, contact me at drake@drakewildes.co and I will fix them.

 PLANNED:
 -GitHub repo and Loom demo walkthrough